bit-apps-pro/bit-assist-wp/readme.txt

 ## 💬 ADD WHATSAPP, FACEBOOK MESSENGER CHAT BUTTON AND MORE CHAT CHANNELS

-With Bit Assist you have the flexibility to add WhatsApp, Facebook Messenger, Telegram, Line Messenger, Pinterest, Signal, Twitter, Discord, Live Chat Button: Crisp, Intercom, Tidio, Tawk etc. Setting up a WhatsApp channel is quick and straightforward – simply select the WhatsApp channel and input your WhatsApp number.
+With Bit Assist you have the flexibility to add WhatsApp, Facebook Messenger, Telegram, Line Messenger, Pinterest, Signal, Twitter, Discord, Live Chat Button: Crisp, Intercom, Tidio, Tawk etc.

 https://youtu.be/c5b3YEtJM9A